Sinclair QL: Design

 Two built-in Microdrive tape-loop cartridge drives provide mass storage, in place of the more expensive floppy disk drives found on similar systems of the era.
 Microdrives had been introduced for the ZX Spectrum in July 1983, although the QL uses a different logical tape format.

 Interfaces include an expansion slot, ROM cartridge socket, dual RS-232 ports, proprietary QLAN local area network ports, dual joystick ports and an external Microdrive bus.
 The QL uses British Telecom type 631W plugs of similar design to British telephone sockets for serial cables except for QLs built by Samsung for export markets, which have DE-9 sockets.
 Joysticks connect to the QL with similar type 630W plugs.

-Physically, the QL is the same black colour as the preceding ZX81 and ZX Spectrum, but introduced a new angular styling theme and keyboard design which would later be seen in the ZX Spectrum+.
+While the keyboard improves on ZX Spectrum's, it is a rubber membrane keyboard under the keycaps.
+Physically, the QL is the same black colour as the preceding ZX81 and Spectrum, but introduced a new angular styling theme and keyboard design which would later be seen in the ZX Spectrum+.

 QDOS, a pre-emptive multitasking operating system primarily designed by Tony Tebby, is included on ROM, as is an advanced structured BASIC interpreter, named SuperBASIC designed by Jan Jones, which is also used as the command-line interpreter.
 The QL is bundled with an office suite, consisting of a word processor, spreadsheet, database, and business graphics written by Psion.

-It is the first OS to feature a Windows-style GUI, predating Apple Computer by a month.
+According to Sinclair Research, it was the first mass-market computer with an OS featuring pre-emptive multitasking and a Windows-style operating system, predating Microsoft Windows 95 by 11 years, and Apple Computer Macintosh launch by a month.